-An Assembly is organised most mornings in the Sixth Form Hall or as a Form Assembly.
+An Assembly/Wellbeing Session is organised every morning in the Sixth Form Hall or as a Form Assembly.

 A House Assembly replaces the Tuesday meeting as and when required.
-All new students will be randomly allocated to either: Gwynedd, Morgannwg, Dyfed or Powys Houses
+All new students will be randomly allocated to either.
+Gwynedd, Morgannwg, Dyfed or Powys Houses.